zamminhduy123/web-dev-study/Vuejs.md

 - useEffect[] || componentDidMount      : onMounted
 - React Portal                          : Teleport

+# Important Note

+- By default, **watchers** will run just prior to component rendering.
+Setting flush: 'post' will defer the watcher until after component rendering.

 # v-

 To bind an attribute to a dynamic value, we use the **v-bind** directive can be shorthanded as **:id**